Cyndi-24/HCAHPS-Hospital-Patient-Experience-Analysis-Using-Excel/README.md

 Nurse communication recorded the highest patient experience score, followed by doctor communication.
 Medication communication had the lowest score among the measured experience areas.

 **Insight:**
 Patients reported stronger experiences with direct interactions with healthcare staff, while medication-related communication appears to be a weaker area of the overall patient experience.
+While the analysis identifies this as a weaker area, additional operational data would be needed to determine the specific causes behind this gap.

+### 2. What factors contribute most to medication communication gaps?

+**Finding:**
+Patients reported the largest communication gap in understanding medication side effects (**30.07%**), followed by general medication explanations (**19.26%**) and medication purpose (**9.54%**).

+**Insight:**
+The findings suggest that patients may need clearer information about what to expect from their medications, particularly regarding possible side effects and overall medication guidance.